-Pemmican was basically created as a nutrient rich snack for fur traders and European explorers.
+Pemmican was basically created as a nutrient-rich snack for fur traders and European explorers.
 That's kind of cool and I'm totally into history.
-But times are a-changin people!!!
+But times are changing people!!!
 Why would you still eat this?

 Nevada -- Buffets

 So, what's the best way to satisfy a bunch of drunk people together?
 Of course, legendary all-you-can-eat buffets.
 And best yet — when you're in Vegas, anything goes.
 The caviar is next to the noodle salad which is next to the mashed potatoes.
 It doesn't really matter.
-Because everything that happens in Vegas, say it with me now, STAYS IN VEGAS!
+Because of everything that happens in Vegas, say it with me now, STAYS IN VEGAS!